egouldo/notebook_elise_gould/content/home/about.md

 # Biography

-I am a PhD candidate at the Centre of Excellence for Biosecurity and Risk Analysis (CEBRA), University of Melbourne.
+I am a PhD student at the Centre of Excellence for Biosecurity and Risk Analysis (CEBRA), University of Melbourne.
 This is my research notebook for all things PhD.